Das-Kollektiv/tdme2/README.md

 - MiniScript: more engine bindings
 - MiniScript: MiniScript -> C++ transpiler
 - Add nmake support to makefile generator for TDME2 based projects
-- Improve on Vulkan
 - Editor: complete Undo/Redo and Copy/Cut/Paste/Delete
 - Editor: Code editing with code completion, also visual code and shader editing is planned!
-- Expose shader and post processing programs setup API
+- Vulkan: Performance improvements
-- Some UI elements need some default skinning fixes
+- Some UI elements need some focus/disabled fixes
 - A release plan
 - A demonstration video